FurTrader/OverkillSolarBMS/Comm_Protocol_Documentation/Capacity_parameter_registers.md

 | 100% | note 1 |
 | Full voltage | 0x12 |

-Note 1: No attempt was made to read this register
+Note 1: No attempt was made to read this register.
+  On attempting to write to these registers, the BMS reasponded "dd [register] 00 00 00 00 77"
+  Usually this means "ok" or "accepted", however on subsequent attempts to read this register manually
+  the BMS responded  "dd [register] 80 00 ff 80 77".
+Usually this means "fail" or "access denied"

 Note 2: The JBD app attempted to read but the BMS responded "dd [register] 80 00 ff 80 77".
 Usually this means "fail" or "access denied"